Homebrew/homebrew-cask/CONTRIBUTING.md

 * [Style Guide](#style-guide)
 * [Reporting Bugs](README.md#reporting-bugs)

+## Getting Set Up To Contribute

+Follow the guide in [How to Open a Homebrew Pull Request](https://docs.brew.sh/How-To-Open-a-Homebrew-Pull-Request#cask-related-pull-request).

 ## Updating a Cask

 Notice an application that's out-of-date in Homebrew Cask?
 In most cases, it's very simple to update it.
 We have a command that will take care of updating the cask file and submitting a pull request to us: